kamax-matrix/mxisd/docs/stores/ldap.md

 - `ldap.identity.medium`: Namespace to overwrite generated queries from the list of attributes for each 3PID medium.

 ### Authentication
-No further configuration is needed to use the Authentication feature with LDAP once globally enabled and configured.
+After you have configured and enabled the [feature itself](../features/authentication.md), no further configuration is needed with this identity store to make it work.

 Profile auto-fill is enabled by default.
 It will use the `ldap.attribute.name` and `ldap.attribute.threepid` configuration options to get a lit of attributes to be used to build the user profile to pass on to synapse during authentication.

 #### Configuration
-- `ldap.auth.filter`: Specific user filter applied during identity search.
+- `ldap.auth.filter`: Specific user filter applied during username search.
 Global filter is used if blank/not set.

 ### Directory
-No further configuration is needed to use the Directory feature with LDAP once globally enabled and configured.
+After you have configured and enabled the [feature itself](../features/directory.md), no further configuration is needed with this identity store to make it work.

 #### Configuration
 To set a specific filter applied during directory search, use `ldap.directory.filter`